2011–12 Juventus FC season: Kit

+Kit information

 The kits for the 2011–12 season, made by Nike, were revealed on 6 July 2011 at the new stadium inside the Bianconeris dressing room.
 The home kit is a reinterpretation of the traditional black and white stripes in order to guarantee a 3D effect.
 The away shirt is bright pink, dominated by a large black star.
-As in the previous season, the home shirt sponsor is BetClic, while for the away kit the sponsor is Balocco.
-The white away kit used in the previous season is now the third kit.
+The white away kit used in the previous season is retained as third kit albeit with new shorts and socks design.
 Official club jersey numbers for the 2011–12 season were presented on 20 August 2011.

 Players

 Squad information

 Players and squad numbers last updated on 31 January 2012.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.